python/mypy/docs/source/getting_started.rst

    In some examples we use capitalized variants of types, such as ``List``, and sometimes we use plain ``list``.
-They are equivalent, but the prior variant is needed if you are not using Python 3.9 or later.
+They are equivalent, but the prior variant is needed if you are using Python 3.8 or earlier.

 Local type inference
 ********************